constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 2. Benjamin Franklin: A Film by Ken Burns

-3. The Knowledge Illusion: Why We Never Think Alone, by Steven Sloman and Phi lip Fernbach
+3. The Knowledge Illusion: Why We Never Think Alone, by Steven Sloman and Philip Fernbach

 4. The Book of Why: The New Science of Cause and Effect, by Judea Pearl and Dana Mackenzie